arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ttn/content.md

 ### 4. Configuring the Vision Shield

-It's now time to connect your Portenta H7 and Lora Vision Shield to TTN.
+It's now time to connect your Portenta H7 and LoRa Vision Shield to TTN.
 You'll need to upload code to the board using [OpenMV](https://openmv.io/pages/download)

 Plug the Portenta Vision Shield - LoRa to the Portenta H7 and them to your PC through the USB port.
 If the Portenta board does not show up on OpenMV, try double-pressing the reset button on the Portenta.
 And now update to the latest firmware in OpenMV.

+The `lora.join_OTAA()` or `lora.join_ABP()` functions connect your vision shield to the things network (TTN), using either Over-The-Air-Activation (OTAA) or Activating-By-Personalization (ABP) protocols.
+We just need to enter our `appEui` and `appKey`.
+The timeout decides how long the board will try and connect before stopping.
+We can then send data to our TTN application with `lora.send_data()`, in here we can decide what data we want to send to our TTN application.

+Now we need to read the downlink message.
+Using the `lora.available()` function we check if there is data received on the board.
+If there is data on the board that has been received, we can use the `lora.receive_data()` function to take that data and put it into a local variable.
+Making it easier to print in the OpenMV IDE serial terminal.
+Using `lora.poll()` we can make sure that the LoRa module is ready before we run the loop again.

 Now we can put the code needed in OpenMV.
 Below you can see the full sketch, simply copy it into a new sketch in OpenMV.

-The `lora.join_OTAA()` or `lora.join_ABP()` functions connects your vision shield to the things network (TTN), using either OTTA or ABP protocols.
-We just need to enter our `appEui` and `appKey`.
-The timeout decides how long the board will try and connect before stopping.

-We send data to our TTN application with `lora.send_data()`, in here we can decide what data we want to send.

 ```py
 from lora import *